syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Excel-Like-Filtering-Sorting.md

 It can be used to sort the corresponding PivotItem in the *Descending order*.

-**More Sort Options**
+**More sort options**

-It is used to sort the corresponding PivotItem based upon the grand total of PivotCalculation field.
+It is used to sort the corresponding PivotItem based on the grand total of the PivotCalculation field.

 ![](Excel-Like-Filtering-Sorting_images/More-sort-options.png)